software-mansion/live-compositor/docs/pages/guides/quick-start.md

 </Tabs>

 `View` component does not have any children, so on the output you should see just a blank screen of a specified color as shown below.
-`inputs` list is empty, so the output audio will be silent.
+The `initial.inputs` list in audio config is empty, so the output audio will be silent.

 <div style={{textAlign: 'center'}}>
     <img src={QuickStartEmpty} style={{ width: 600 }} />